The DSA Study Needs Assessment process

-The following explains each step of the Disabled Students' Allowances study needs assessment process, including what to do before and after your assessment.
+The following explains each step of the Disabled Students' Allowances (DSA) Study Needs Assessment process, including what to do before and after your assessment.

-You will receive a letter from your Funding Body confirming you are eligible to attend a DSA Study Needs Assessment.
+- You'll receive a letter from your funding body confirming you're eligible to attend a Study Needs Assessment.

-- At least two working days before the appointment:
+- At least two working days before the assessment you must:

 - Once AWE have received the required documents they will contact you to confirm the appointment and provide additional details.